philip-yin/CSE134b-Web-Project/HW5/README.txt

 Code Architecture

+It takes a small delay of time for the javascript functions to be called to update our HTML accordingly.

 1. "common.js" is the javascript file common to all the web pages for our application.
 This mainly is just for the navigation bar on top of every page, which displays whether the user is signed in or not, and if so, allows them to signout no matter what page they are on.
 This also stores a name variable to the cookie that is saved and used throughout